Urban Guide Quebec

 These tight-knit communities were torn apart.
 Some were shipped to France while others resettled in New England and Georgia.
 Two years later, when the British decided to allow small groups of Acadians to return to Canada, many returned, and today there are several Acadian communities scattered throughout the maritime provinces of Canada.

-Similar to Québécois cuisine, Acadian cuisine relied heavily on root vegetables and wild game and plants and berries and fish.
+Similar to Québécois cuisine, Acadian cuisine relied heavily on root vegetables, wild game, plants, berries and fish.
 Meals were hearty and cheap, meant to both warm and fill the belly.
 One of the more popular dishes was Poutine Râpée.

 Traditional vs Gourmet